gorcajo/spotify-dude/README.md

 /opt/spotify-dude/run --dbinstall
 ```

-8. (Optional) Run `/opt/spotify-dude/run --help` to know more about the application.
+8. (Optional) Run `/opt/spotify-dude/run --help` to know more about the bot.

 9. Add a new cron entry with `crontab -e` like:
 ```